collivier/katacoda-scenarios/xtestingci/firstci/play.md

+You can identify yourself as admin to be allowed to trigger a build:
+- login: admin
+- password: admin

 The default Jenkins view lists all the Jenkins jobs.
 You can easily find your main job, xtesting-latest-daily, via the Jenkins view named xtesting.

-Then you can identify yourself as admin to be allowed to trigger a build:
-- login: admin
-- password: admin

 You're ready to start a new build of xtesting-latest-daily without changing the default parameters.